Kevin-Rau/s15_rau_data_lecture_notes/README.md

 ###Lecture 2/17/15

-  - using the twitter_framwork files on Github
+Using the twitter_framwork files on Github
   - TwitterRequest
     - Standardized constructor
     - params that go on request